darthouse101/Analysis-Project/README.md

 This project demonstrates how to perform an eCommerce analysis to identify the most purchased items and trends.
 The insights gained from this analysis can help businesses understand customer behavior, optimize inventory, and improve revenue generation strategies.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-Feel free to customize the README file further based on your specific requirements and add any additional sections or details that you think are necessary.